microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingRealTimeDenoisedAmbientOcclusion/readme.md

 * 2 - Denoised RTAO visualization
 * 3 - Specular PBR Pathtracer + RTAO visualization
 * 4 - Toggles RTAO ray lengths - short | long
+* ENTER - Toggles RTAO ON/OFF in "Specular PBR Pathracer + RTAO visualization mode"
 * F9 - does a profiling pass.
 Renders 1000 frames, rotates camera 360 degrees and outputs GPU times to Profile.csv
 * space - pauses/resumes rendering
 * U/Y - moves car by the house back and forth
 * J/M - moves spaceship up and down
 * H/K - rotates spaceship around scene's center
 * ESC - terminate the application

+## PIX support
+Set API mode to "D3D12 (ignore D3D11)" from "Auto" in PIX when launching the sample from PIX to take a capture.
+The sample enables PIX marker instrumentation under Debug and Profile configs.

 ## Requirements
 * "*AnyToAnyWaveReadLaneAt*" shaders require ReadLaneAt() with any to any wave read lane support.
 Tested on (Pascal & Turing).
 If your HW doesn't support it, you will need to replace those wave intrinsics.